It was a feast of rugby on Sunday afternoon as the Ulster Women’s Cup competitions reached their climax.

 Cooke were able to eventually break the siege and the ball was moved quickly through several pairs of hands to find fullback Laura Stewart on the wing to create an overlap With still plenty of work to do Stewart cut inside to cross under the posts to allow Lizzie Ballentine to add the extras 7 – 3.

-Undaunted Eniskillen set about their business and continued to pin Cooke deep in their own half but were just unable to find that final pass.
-A loose ball was pounced on by Lauren day who drove up field to release Eliza Downey on the half way line.
+Undaunted Enniskillen set about their business and continued to pin Cooke deep in their own half but were just unable to find that final pass.
+A loose ball was pounced on by Lauren Day who drove up field to release Eliza Downey on the half way line.
 The competitions leading scorer didn’t disappoint as she raced clear to touch down unchallenged under the posts to give Cooke a 12 – 3 lead at the break.

 Cooke enjoyed more possession in the second half and with the elements in their favour they turned that possession into territory.
 The Enniskillen back row of Gemma McCutcheon, Helen Carleton and Collette McMorrow performed exceptionally well in the loose, tacking everything that moved and trying to run the ball out of the danger zone.